-- The abolitionist approach to animal rights maintains that all sentient beings, humans or nonhumans, have one right: the basic right not to be treated as the property of others.
+Abolitionists maintain that all sentient beings, human or nonhuman, have one right—the basic right not to be treated as the property of others.

-- Our recognition of the one basic right means that we must abolish, and not merely regulate, institutionalized animal exploitation—because it assumes that animals are the property of humans.
+Abolitionists maintain that our recognition of this one basic right means that we must abolish, and not merely regulate, institutionalized animal exploitation, and that abolitionists should not support welfare reform campaigns or single-issue campaigns.

-- We recognize the principle of nonviolence as the guiding principle of the animal rights movement.
-Violence is the problem; it is not any part of the solution.
+Abolitionists recognize the principle of nonviolence as a core principle of the animal rights movement.

 A Note: In order to embrace the abolitionist approach to animal rights, it is not necessary to be spiritual or religious, or to be an atheist.
 You can be a spiritual or religious person, or you can be an atheist, or anything in between.
 It does not matter.

 (1) that you have moral concern about animals and that you want to do right by animals.
 That moral concern/moral impulse can come from any source, spiritual or non-spiritual; and

 (2) that you regard as valid the logical arguments that our moral concern should not be limited to some nonhumans but should extend to all sentient beings and that we should abolish, and not regulate, animal exploitation.